As a travel nurse, avoiding Furnished Finder scams and finding safe and reliable travel nurse housing is a top priority.

 But after remembering my own advice, I decided that since I did have some doubts and my spidey senses were going off, I thought it would be best to just trust my gut.

-And I am so glad.
+And I am so glad that I did.

 I would have been out almost $6K.